-(Cleveland) – The Cuyahoga County Common Pleas Court has sworn three new grand juries, which began service this month and will meet through the end of April.
+(Cleveland) – The Cuyahoga County Common Pleas Court has sworn-in three new grand juries, which began service this month and will meet through the end of November.

-Grand juries consist of 14 citizens selected from the public and the current three panels meet twice a week for four months on different days and times.
+Grand juries consist of 14 citizens selected from the public.
+The current three panels will meet once a week for four months on different days and times.
 During those proceedings, which are not open to the public by law, only the Cuyahoga County Prosecutor’s office presents witnesses and evidence.

-The Grand Jury then decides if probable cause exists that a felony has been committed by the accused person.
+The Grand Jury then decides if probable cause exists that a felony has been committed.
 If so, an indictment is returned and filed with the Clerk of Courts office, commencing formal criminal proceedings against the defendant.